Are VPNs Legal to Use? (Hint: It Depends Where You Are)

 Is it legal to stream with a VPN?

-It’s typically legal to stream with a VPN in many countries, which could open up opportunities to stream content from different parts of the world.
-For example, Netflix, Hulu, and other streaming services offer different streaming catalogs depending on where you live.
+It’s generally legal to stream with a VPN in many countries, which could open up opportunities to stream content from around the world.
+For example, depending on where you live, Netflix, Hulu, and other streaming services offer different streaming catalogs.

 If you live in the U.S. and want to watch what’s available on Netflix in the U.K., you might use a VPN service to change your IP address to a location within the U.K. Although technically legal, this type of action typically goes against the terms of service for different streaming platforms.

 Many popular streaming services block VPN use for different reasons, including licensing restrictions based on location.
-A provider such as Netflix might have a license to include certain content in its library, but only in select countries.
-If you try to use a VPN to skirt the geographical restrictions, you’re likely to get an error message.
+A provider like Netflix might have a license to include certain content in its library, but only in select countries.
+If you try to use a known VPN IP address to skirt the geographical restrictions, you’re likely to get an error message.
+(But that doesn't mean you can't simply switch servers and try again.)

 In many cases, this will be the extent of your attempt to use a VPN with a streaming service — you simply won’t be able to stream anything until you turn off the VPN.
 However, it’s possible that a streaming service could ban you or suspend your account if you use a VPN for streaming.